AnnulusGames/MagicTween/README.md

 - [License](#license)

 ## Features

 * High-performance tweening library implemented in ECS.
+* No GC allocation when creating Tween.
+(Excluding some special tweens)
 * Add extension methods compatible with many components.
+* Transform-optimized fast tween support
 * Tween anything with Tween.To.
 * Apply various settings using method chaining.
 * Create complex animations with Sequences.
 * Add processing via callbacks.
+* Supports Tween waits with coroutines
 * Support for tweening TextMesh Pro.
 * Support for conversion to Observable with UniRx.
 * Support for async/await with UniTask.
+* Create your own type of tween using a custom TweenPlugin.
 * Even higher-performance implementation for ECS.

 ## Performance

 <img src="https://github.com/AnnulusGames/MagicTween/blob/main/MagicTween.Benchmarks/Assets/Documentation~/benchmark_64000_floats.png" width="800">

-When tweening float values of regular classes using `Tween.To()`, Magic Tween operates more than 2 to 5 times faster than other libraries.
+When tweening the float values of a regular class with `Tween.To()`, it operates 2 to 5 times faster than other libraries.

-When tweening float values within ECS components using `Tween.Entity.To()`, it is possible to achieve even higher performance.
+When tweening the float values within ECS components using `Tween.Entity.To()`, even faster performance can be achieved.

+Furthermore, there are no additional GC allocations generated for each tween creation (excluding tweens involving strings).

+Enabling `MAGICTWEEN_ENABLE_TRANSFORM_JOBS` allows you to create tweens specialized for Transforms.
+This dramatically improves performance when tweening a large number of Transforms.

 For more details on performance, please refer to the [README](https://github.com/AnnulusGames/MagicTween/blob/main/MagicTween.Benchmarks/README.md) in the `MagicTween.Benchmarks` project.